-Within Unit 1 design folios, students apply design thinking and drawing skills to create visual messages, ideas and design concepts.
-They practice their ability to draw what they observe and use visualisation drawing methods to explore their own ideas and concepts.
-They create drawings for different purposes using a range of drawing methods, media and materials and select and apply design elements and design principles to create visual communications for specific purposes.
-They describe how visual communications in a design field have been influenced by past and contemporary practices, and by social and cultural factors.
+Unit 1 - Introduction to visual communication design.
+Learners use visual language to communicate messages, ideas and concepts and apply design thinking and drawing skills to create concepts across Communication Design; Environmental Design and Industrial Design fields.
+They utilise a range of digital and manual two- and three-dimensional methods, media and materials to create drawings for different purposes using a range of drawing methods, media and materials and select and apply design elements and design principles to create visual communications for specific purposes and target audiences.

-Within Unit 2 design folios, students focus on the application of visual communication design knowledge, design thinking and drawing methods to create visual communications that meet specific purposes in designated design fields.
-The folio will include presentation drawings that incorporate relevant technical drawing conventions and information and ideas for a selected design field.

-Students will manipulate type and images to create visual communications suitable for print and screenbased presentations, taking into account copyright, and apply stages of the design process to create an appropriate final presentation to a given brief.
+Unit 2 - Applications of visual communication within design fields.
+Learners apply design knowledge, thinking and drawing methods to create visual communications that meet specific purposes in designated design fields.
+Learners engage in the stages of design problem solving: research, generation of ideas and development and refinement of concepts to create appropriate final presentations.
+They use drawings that incorporate relevant technical drawing conventions; manipulate type and images to create print/screen based presentations, taking into account copyright, in response to a given brief.